thoughtworks/recce/DEVELOPMENT.md

 ### Micronaut Tests
 Due to the config-driven nature of the tool, there are a number of tests which load Micronaut configuration via `@MicronautTest` or `ApplicationContext.run(props)`.
 Since certain config files are automatically loaded, to keep these as fast as possible the default configurations in [`application.yml`](./src/main/resources/application.yml) and [`application-test.yml`](https://github.com/ThoughtWorks-SEA/recce/blob/master/src/test/resources/application-test.yml) should be as light as possible and avoid doing slow things, triggering automated processes etc.

+# For maintainers

+Currently, core maintainer privileges are only available to Thoughtworkers.
+A setup guide is available [here (internal only)](https://docs.google.com/document/d/1r56rDyGOnRQAAMyHtUHflML1szdvQJMi8p3bzMNB_8A/edit#).

+## Pulling container images
+Officially built Docker images are not published publicly right now.
+Pulling them locally requires some additional setup to authenticate with the GitHub Container Registry:
+* Generate a personal access token in [your account](https://github.com/settings/tokens) with `packages:read` permission.
+* Use Configure SSO to [authorize the token for SSO access via the organisation](https://docs.github.com/en/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
+* Login with something like the below (see [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for details)
+    ```shell
+   echo "ghp_REST_OF_TOKEN" | docker login https://ghcr.io -u my-github-username --password-stdin
+    ```
+* Then `docker pull ghcr.io/thoughtworks-sea/recce-server` etc should work.